Art Exhibition On Now March 25 - April 26, 2025

-SavvyArt Market is a boutique art studio and experience that hosts your art buying adventure.
-We find,
+SavvyArt Market is a boutique art studio dedicated to sourcing, showcasing, and crafting curated

 "I recently purchase an oil painting from Karen...
 She spoke to the artist for me to get more background information on the motivation for the painting, which I really appreciated.
 Karen is pleasant and has a no pressure approach.
 You can tell that she knows, appreciates and loves art.
 I would recommend Karen and Savvy Art Market to anyone wishing to get some art into their life!"